dimfeld/website/posts/svelte_each_hack.md

 {/each}
 ```

 Now any time the value of `key` changes, `SomeComponent` will be completely torn down and reconstructed.
-With there are occasional good reasons to do this, I prefer to avoid it as much as possible, and instead just make components react to changes in their properties.
+While there are occasional good reasons to do this, I prefer to avoid it as much as possible, and instead just make components react to changes in their properties.

 # Suppressing Transitions